pitosalas/tb3-ros/README.md

 * Install on your computer by cloning this github repo
 * Currently supported on mac with some testing
-* Windows and Linux have had no testing
+* Linux has had no testing

 #### Mac Install
 * Install Docker for Mac.
 See [instructions](https://hub.docker.com/editions/community/docker-ce-desktop-mac/)